ccmaymay/snli-ethics/README.md

 Rachel Rudinger and Chandler May contributed to this code, which is released under the two-clause BSD license.

-### Errata

-In the definition of the likelihood ratio Λ(C') (last equation on the second page, or page 75 in the proceedings), the summations [should be products](https://en.wikipedia.org/wiki/G-test#Derivation).
-The code and results use the correct definition.

-The implementation of the Holm-Bonferroni method has a bug:  Suppose m hypotheses are tested and ordered by their p-values, from smallest to largest.
-In the implementation all hypotheses with p-values satisfying p ≤ α/(m + 1 - k) are rejected (where α is the significance level and k is the rank of the original p-value).
-However, only the first K - 1 hypotheses satisfying that inequality, such that hypothesis K does not satisfy it, [should be rejected](https://en.wikipedia.org/wiki/Holm%E2%80%93Bonferroni_method#Formulation).
-Our implementation may falsely reject hypotheses after hypothesis K if the p-values are sufficiently uniform.

 ## Prerequisites

 Install dependencies with: